aranair/aranair.github.io/source/posts/2016-01-22-capistrano-postgres-rails-rvm-nginx-puma.html.markdown

 ---
-title: Capistrano, Postgres, Rails, Nginx & Puma on DigitalOcean description 'A walk-through of how to set up a running instance of Rails on Digital Ocean.
-The components that were used were Capistrano, PostgreSQL, Rails, Nginx and Puma'
+title: Capistrano, Postgres, Rails, Nginx & Puma on DigitalOcean
+description: 'A walk-through of how to set up a running instance of Rails on Digital Ocean.
+The components that were used were
+Capistrano, PostgreSQL, Rails, Nginx and Puma'
 date: 2016-01-22
 tags: capistrano, rails, devops